awwright/uri-template-router/README.md

 * The explode modifier `*` indicates the variable will be an array
 * The prefix modifier `:n` (for some positive integer `n`) indicates the variable is a string that has a maximum length.

+## Evaluation order

+URI Template Router returns a single, best matching URI.

+### Characters are preferred over expressions

+The matching processor will only return a single, best match.
+If there's multiple matching templates, the processor evaluates the URI left to right, preferring to match character literals over expressions, and then in the order the templates were defined.

+For example, given the URI <`.../foo.html`>, the following templates would be preferred in the given order:

+0. <`.../foo.html`>
+0. <`.../foo.{ext}`>
+0. <`.../{base}.html`>
+0. <`.../{file}`>

+Routes are hierarchical.

+### ToDo

+* Configurable maximum URI length
+* Blacklisted/rewrite patterns (ignore "../" segments)
+* Cast variables to numbers
+* Access to raw URI data
+* Dump error on invalid URI